 Forest risk commodity Quantified targets for sustainable production/ procurement?
-Type of target Baseline year Target year Coverage % of materials to meet requirements in target year Please explain Timber Yes Sustainable procurement 2013 2016 Direct operations 100% Our Action Plan sets 2 further quantified targets for our sustainable procurement.
+Type of target Baseline year Target year Coverage % of materials to meet requirements in target year Please explain Timber Yes Sustainable procurement 2013 2016 Direct operations 91-99% Our Action Plan sets 2 further quantified targets for our sustainable procurement.
 Both focus on reducing the percentage of timber sourced through our suppliers and subcontractors that is only legally sourced or comes from unknown sources.
 Our target is set at 0% for timber sourced from unknown sources and reducing the % of 'legal only' timber to below our baseline year (18%).
+In FY16, the % of timber from sources assessed to be legal was 12% and the % of timber from unknown sources was 2%.

-Attached is a copy of our Sustainable Timber Procurement Action Plan, which includes information on our performance in our Financial Years 2014 and 2015.
-This document is available publicly on our corporate website.
+Attached is a copy of our Sustainable Timber Procurement Action Plan, which includes information on our performance in our Financial Years 2014, 2015, and 2016.
+This document is also available publicly on our corporate website.